An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Application to the Steady-State Heat Equation

-\item \textbf{$X_i^{j}$ circuits} with $j \in \{ 2, 3, \cdots, n-1\}$: the number of flipped qubits in the unitary matrix corresponding to this circuit is $j+1$.
+\item \textbf{$X_i^{j}$ circuits} with $j \in \{ 2, 3, \cdots, n-1\}$: the number of qubits flipped in this circuit corresponding to the unitary matrix is $j+1$.
 The depth of the circuit is $2j + 1$, and each layer has controlled Pauli $X$ gates.
 The number of pure control qubits (where no $X$ gate is applied) is $n-j-1$, which are controlled based on their $(i+1)^{\mathrm{th}}$ basis state.
-Based on the gray code, a series of controlled $X$ circuits are designed to generate the circuit corresponding to the transformation in the unitary matrix.
-For example, a basis state $|{1\cdots0}0111 \cdots 1 \rangle$ transforms to $|{1\cdots0}1000 \cdots 0 \rangle$ state and vice-versa, with the qubits highlighted in red are pure control qubits and the qubits in black are the ones that are flipped.
-A series of controlled $X$ circuits to obtain the specific unitary matrix are demonstrated for two examples.
+The overall strategy is to design a series of controlled $X$ circuits to generate the circuit corresponding to the transformation in the unitary matrix, when the number of qubits flipped is more than 2.
+For example, a basis state $|{1\cdots0}0111 \cdots 1 \rangle$ transforms to $|{1\cdots0}1000 \cdots 0 \rangle$ state and vice-versa, where the qubits highlighted in red are pure control qubits and the qubits in black are the ones that are flipped in this circuit.
+The first $j+1$ controlled $X$ gates in the series of gates flip a qubit starting from the most dominant to the least, excluding the list of pure control qubits.
+This transforms the $|{1\cdots0}0111 \cdots 1 \rangle$ basis state to $|{1\cdots0}1000 \cdots 0 \rangle$ state, and $|{1\cdots0}1000 \cdots 0 \rangle$ state to $|{1\cdots0}1000 \cdots 1 \rangle$ state.
+To correct the latter, the remaining $j$ controlled $X$ gates are applied such that $|{1\cdots0}1000 \cdots 1 \rangle$ state transforms to $|{1\cdots0}0111 \cdots 1 \rangle$, with qubits being flipped starting from $q_1$ to the most dominant qubit, excluding pure control qubits.
+This procedure is demonstrated for the following two examples.